• Lab for Cell Dynamics

 broken image

-Sheng-hong Chen
+Sheng-hong (Sheng) Chen

-Principal Investigator (Zoology/Artificial Intelligence) shengchen@gate.sinica.edu.tw
+Principal Investigator (Zoology/Artificial Life) shengchen@gate.sinica.edu.tw

 Sheng-hong (Sheng) Chen was born and raised in Taipei, Taiwan.
 He was an undergraduate at National Taiwan University, where he majored in Zoology and worked with Alex Yu on the population genetics of Mus musculus.
-After graduation, he went to University of Sussex to do his M.Sc. in Artificial Intelligence.
+After graduation, he went to University of Sussex to do his M.Sc. in Artificial Life.
 For his thesis project, he worked with Inman Harvey to build an agent-based model to simulate the epidemic dynamics and evolution of the Foot-and-Mouth virus in a small-world network.
 He then did his Ph.D. at UC San Diego with Huilin Zhou, working on enzymology and quantitative proteomics of the DNA damage checkpoint.
 He received his Ph.D. in Biological Sciences in 2008 and moved to UC San Francisco and Harvard Medical School for postdoctoral training with Keith Yamamoto and Galit Lahav respectively.
 During this period, he worked on transcriptional dynamics of glucocorticoid receptor and p53 dynamics in single cells.
 He began his independent career in the Institute of Molecular Biology at Academia Sinica in 2016.

 broken image